 Greg Jenner FRHistS is a British public historian with a particular interest in communicating history through pop culture.
-He is the host of the chart-topping comedy BBC podcast You’re Dead To Me (27 million downloads), the presenter of BBC Radio 4’s Past Forward: A Century of Sound, the BBC’s history podcast for children Homeschool History, and the Audible series A Somewhat Complete History of Sitting Down.
+He is the host of the chart-topping comedy BBC podcast You’re Dead To Me (30 million downloads), the presenter of BBC Radio 4’s Past Forward: A Century of Sound, the BBC’s history podcast for children Homeschool History, and the Audible series A Somewhat Complete History of Sitting Down.

 In 2018 Greg was made an Honorary Research Associate at Royal Holloway, University of London.
 He also does some occasional teaching at the University of York.
 He is a Fellow of the Royal Historical Society

 PUBLIC HISTORIAN: RADIO & PODCASTS

 In Autumn 2019, Greg’s new BBC podcast series ‘You’re Dead To Me‘ launched at number 1 in the Apple Podcast Charts.
 It’s an educational comedy podcast featuring top comedians and top historians discussing key historical subjects and biographies from global history, aimed at an audience who didn’t love history at school.
 It has had 30 million downloads in its first 18 months.

 His Audible podcast series A Somewhat Complete History of Sitting Down launched to critical praise in 2021

 In response to the Covid 19 pandemic, Greg and his podcast team also produced Homeschool History, two series of short, funny, informative radio lectures for children.
 It launched on BBC Radio 4 in April 2020 and won the Silver Medal for Best Radio Podcast at the British Podcast Awards 2021.